mjosborne1/s2s-cs/README.md

 If given a writable fhir tx endpoint, the codesystem can be written to the server (POST)

 Feel free to modify it for your own purposes.
+### preconfiguration
+   * Modify the CodeSystem template in ./templates to include the metadata tags for your system
+   * Use the Example in ./examples to inform the kind of data file to process in to a CodeSystem

 ### to install
    * `virtualenv .venv`